 - 1. Fill system only after ensuring the water meets the requirements of this manual. - 2.
-Close automatic and manual air vents and boiler drain valve. - 3.
-Fill to correct system pressure.
+Close manual and automatic air vents and boiler drain valve.

+- 3. Fill to correct system pressure.
 Correct pressure will vary with each application. - a.
-The minimum cold water fill pressure for a system is 12 psi (82.7 kPa). - b.
-Pressure will rise when the boiler is turned ON and system water temperature increases. - 4.
-At initial fill and during boiler startup and testing, check the system thoroughly for any leaks.
-Repair all leaks before proceeding further.
+The minimum cold water fill pressure for a commercial system is 12 psi (82.7 kPa). - b.
+Pressure will rise when boiler is turned on and system water temperature increases. - 4.
+At initial fill and during boiler startup and testing, check system thoroughly for any leaks.
+Repair all leaks before proceeding further. - ▲ WARNING Eliminate all system leaks.
+Continual fresh makeup water will reduce boiler life.
+Minerals can build up in the heat exchanger, reducing heat transfer, overheating the heat exchanger, and causing heat exchanger failure.